The Curious Case of the Vampire Express

 When I was a kid one of my favorite things to do with my mom was go to the mall.
 Or, I guess I should say, malls, plural.
 Back in the 1980s, the mall that is now Greece Ridge Mall was actually two separate malls: Greece Towne Mall and Long Ridge Mall, located essentially right next door to one another.
 Even back then, I remember my mom saying, “They should join these malls together!”
 It always seemed like one of those things that just made too much sense to ever really happen.

 We would usually hit up both malls.
 Greece Towne was what you would probably consider the nicer, more “high class” of the two malls.
-We would usually go here for a hair cut, or back-to-school clothes, or new shoes.
+We would usually go there for a hair cut, or back-to-school clothes, or new shoes.
 This was where we’d go for the serious shopping.

 Long Ridge was the “artsy” mall.
 It was very avant-garde and had lots of interesting things to look at.
-There was this big, towering contraption that would constantly feed little pool balls through a looping series of pipes, lifts, and drops (I have more recently come to learn this was called “Electric Ball Circus”).
+There was this big, towering contraption that would constantly feed little pool balls through a looping series of pipes, lifts, and drops.
+(I have more recently come to learn this was called “Electric Ball Circus.”)
 There were these metal fountains that made echoey chiming sounds as the water flowed through them.
-There was a giant, glowing globe that changed color and had water running over it, surrounded by a pool of water that you could throw coins into.
+There was a giant glowing globe that changed color and had water running over it, surrounded by a pool of water that you could throw coins into.
 Because of all this crazy unique stuff, this was the mall I loved going to the most.
 If we were at Greece Towne I’d always ask if we could go look at those displays and my mom would have to remind me that those were at the other mall.

 electric_ball_Circus_DnC